 1. Whether you’re visually reading or listening, you’re still experiencing a story.

 Like those long-ago bedtime stories, books in any form tell a story.
 Whether you’re curled up with a new David Baldacci paperback or walking the dog while listening to the latest Nora Roberts release, you’re consuming a narrative.
-In fact, the oral tradition of storytelling predates the written word by thousands of years.
+In fact, the oral tradition of storytelling predates the written word by thousands of years and it wasn’t until the 17th century that reading society in Europe moved towards being silent.

 When we listen to books, we’re still terrified when the heroine is being chased by a killer.
 We’re still imagining it.
 We’re still wondering what happens next.
 The excitement of the tale, the emotions of the characters, the lessons learned, and the book’s personal meaning remain whether it’s coming through your ears or your eyes.
 Even more, getting sucked into an engrossing audiobook may sustain you through cleaning or challenging workouts, benefiting other areas of your life.